tinro/RedGiant/README.md

 ### Features

 Supported features in version 0.1
-* Reverse indexing to documents that are sets of weighted features.
+* Reverse indexing to documents consist of sets of weighted features.
 * Defining named feature spaces that are groups of features.
 * Retrieving documents with weighted features, combined by AND, OR and WAND operators.
 * Defining multiple retrieval models which build different retrieval expressions.
 * Recieving realtime updates and apply changes periodically.

-To keep it simple, there are following assumptions and limitations.
+To keep it simple, there are following assumptions or limitations.
-* All documents and searches are sets of weighted features.
+* Documents and searches are defined by preprocessed weighted features.
+There is no built-in text processor.
-* Document metadata is not stored in this service.
-You may want to retrieve these metadata from other typical key-value services.
+* Document metadata is not stored.
+You may need to retrieve metadata from external key-value stores.
-* The retrieval models are only linear combinations of vector products.
+* The ranking models are linear combinations of vector dot-products.
 * No L2 ranking.
-If in need, you may have to build another external service to do this.
+You may have to build an external service to do this if in need.
-* No clustering feature, the size of index should be capable for a single server instance (usually no more than 100M documents).
+* No cluster service.
+The size of index should be capable for a single server instance (usually no more than 100M documents).
+If you have more documents you may need to handle sharding and replica from the caller side.

 ### Build